 The result is a well-manicured lawn that is free of any clippings.
 The drawback, however, is that as the bag becomes full, you will need to empty it (often several times) throughout your mowing session.

-Some riding lawn mowers have the ability to mulch-up your clippings.
-When this happens, the mulched-up clippings are released back into your lawn leaving your lawn with a thin film of short grass clippings.
+Some riding lawn mowers can mulch up your clippings.
+When this happens, the mulched-up clippings are released back into your lawn, leaving your lawn with a thin film of short grass clippings.
 These mulch clippings do your lawn good because they go back into the soil and help fertilize your lawn.

 Where to Buy Riding Lawn Mowers for the Best Price

-If you are buying in-person consider check out a small business or home improvement store like Home Depot.
+If you are buying in person, consider checking out a small business or home improvement store like Home Depot.
 If you are buying online, you can typically buy directly from brands or even on Amazon.